 Through the Writing Excellence Initiative, Elon aspires to prepare every student, undergraduate and graduate, in every major, to be an excellent writer.

-Each major in the Love School of Business has courses involving writing projects.
+Each Love School of Business major and program includes courses involving writing projects.
 A few examples include:

 - Staffing of Organizations: A complete staffing plan for a specific job.
 The purpose of this project is to allow students to apply the content acquired in class as they will when staffing in their post-graduation careers.
 The tasks are three-fold.
 First, they conduct a job analysis, culminating in a written job description, tasks/duties/responsibilities, and job specifications.
 Second, based on the job analysis and research, they propose how to best identify and attract qualified applicants.
 Finally, they design an evidence-based system to assess and select from likely applicants.